-Most mites commonly come from infected animals who transmit mites.
+Most mites come from infected animals that transmit mites.
 This is unlikely with lone parrots that live in indoor cages; outdoor aviaries are most at risk.

 Once one parrot becomes infected, it won’t be long before the entire flock has mites.
 Mites can travel between cages and move to other birds through direct contact.

-Mites inside the house burrow into furniture, waiting for a live host.
-If your home is infested, they’ll choose to live and feed on your parrot, which provides a good source of blood and warmth.
+Mites inside the home burrow into furniture, awaiting a live host.
+If your home is infested, they’ll choose to live and feed on a parrot, which provides blood and warmth.

-This is even more likely if you get second-hand furniture.
-As a result, cleaning the furniture thoroughly before bringing it into your home is the best way to prevent mite transmission.
+A mite infestation is more likely if you get second-hand furniture.
+As a result, cleaning the furniture before bringing it into your home is the best way to prevent mite transmission.

-Owners can transfer mites to their parrots if they’ve been handling other birds.
-Mites don’t live on humans.
 If one has gotten onto a human’s skin, it’ll seek an avian host.
-If you have multiple parrots, implement hygiene measures after handling each parrot to prevent mites from infesting your entire flock.
+If you have several parrots, implement hygiene measures after handling each parrot to avoid cross-contamination.

-If you have a cat, mites can enter your home through the dead rodents and birds it brings home.
+If you have a cat, mites can enter your home through the dead rodents and birds brought into the home.
 Similarly, cats that roam outside come into contact with wild birds’ nests and other dead animals, making them potential mite carriers.

-Dogs are another carrier.
-Some rub into dead carcasses or sniff through woodland where mites live.
-As a result, they bring mites into the home, which go on to infest your parrot.
+Some dogs rub into dead carcasses or sniff through woodland where mites live.
+As a result, they bring mites into the home, which infest your parrot.